Exploiting Diffusion Prior for Real-World Image Super-Resolution

 where $c\in \{r, g, b\}$ denotes the color channel, $\bm{\mu}^c_{\hat{\bm{y}}}$ and $\bm{\sigma}^c_{\hat{\bm{y}}}$ (or $\bm{\mu}^c_x$ and $\bm{\sigma}^c_x$) are the mean and standard variance estimated from the $c$-th channel of $\hat{\bm{y}}$ (or $\bm{x}$), respectively.
 We find that this simple correction suffices to remedy the color difference.

-In addition to adopting color correction in the pixel domain, we further propose wavelet-based color correction for better visual performance.
-Given any image $\bm{I}$, we extract its high-frequence component $\bm{H}^i$ and low-frequence component $\bm{L}^i$ at the $i$-th ($1\le i\le l$) scale via the wavelet decomposition, i.e.,
+Though pixel color correction via channel matching can improve color fidelity, we notice that it may suffer from limited color correction ability due to the lack of pixel-wise controllability.
+The main reason is that it only introduces global statistics, i.e., channel-wise mean and variance of the input for color correction, ignoring pixel-wise semantics.
+Besides adopting color correction in the pixel domain, we further propose wavelet-based color correction for better visual performance in some cases.
+Wavelet color correction directly introduces the low-frequency part from the input since the color information belongs to the low-frequency components, while the degradations are mostly high-frequency components.
+In this way, we can improve the color fidelity of the results without perceptibly affecting the generated quality.
+Given any image $\bm{I}$, we extract its high-frequency component $\bm{H}^i$ and low-frequency component $\bm{L}^i$ at the $i$-th ($1\le i\le l$) scale via the wavelet decomposition, i.e.,

 where $\bm{L}^0 = \bm{I}$, $\mathcal{C}_i$ denotes the convolutional operator with a dilation of $2^i$, and $k$ is the convolutional kernel defined as: